MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 > [!div class="checklist"]
 >
-> - **Step 1: Prepare a cluster.** Create a cluster for deploying two SQL Server VM nodes in Azure.
+> - **Step 1: Prepare a AOAG cluster.** Create a cluster for deploying two SQL Server VM nodes in Azure.
 > - **Step 2: Deploy and set up the cluster.** Prepare an Azure SQL Server cluster.
 Databases are migrated into this existing cluster.
-> - **Step 3: Deploy the load balancer.** Deploy a load balancer to balance traffic to the SQL Server nodes.
+> - **Step 3: Deploy the Azure Load Balancer.** Deploy a load balancer to balance traffic to the SQL Server nodes.
-> - **Step 4: Prepare Azure for Azure Migrate.** Create an Azure storage account to hold replicated data, and a Recovery Services vault.
+> - **Step 4: Prepare Azure for Azure Migrate.** Create an Azure storage account to hold replicated data.
 > - **Step 5: Prepare on-premises VMware for Azure Migrate.** Prepare accounts for VM discovery and agent installation.
 Prepare on-premises VMs so that users can connect to Azure VMs after migration.
 > - **Step 6: Replicate VMs.** Enable VM replication to Azure.
-> - **Step 7: Install DMA.** Download and install the Data Migration Assistant.
-> - **Step 8: Migrate the database with DMS.** Migrate the database to Azure.
+> - **Step 7: Migrate the database with Data Migration Service (DMS).** Migrate the database to Azure using the Data Migration Service.
-> - **Step 9: Protect the database.** Create an Always On availability group for the cluster.
+> - **Step 8: Protect the database.** Create an Always On availability group for the cluster.
-> - **Step 10: Migrate the web app VM.** Run a test failover to make sure everything's working as expected.
+> - **Step 9: Migrate the VMs with Azure Migrate** Run a test failover to make sure everything's working as expected.
 Then run a full failover to Azure.

 ## Step 1: Prepare a SQL Server Always On availability group cluster